 How ScoliSMART Exercises Can Help Adults with Scoliosis

 By age 25, her curve measured 47 degrees — just shy of the high-risk waterline for rapid progression.
-To prevent the need for surgery, doctors put her on a regimen of scoliosis exercises and measured her progress over the next several months.
+To prevent the need for surgery, doctors put her on a regimen of specific physical therapy exercises and measured her progress over the next several months.

 After just one year, the patient reduced her curve by nearly 20 degrees.

-“When adult scoliosis progresses, it is possible to intervene with specific exercises, not just to get stability, but to recover the last years’ collapse,” researchers concluded.
+“When adult curves progress, it is possible to intervene with scoliosis-specific exercises, not just to get stability, but to recover the last years’ collapse,” researchers concluded.

-That is good news for treatment for scoliosis in adults without surgery.
+That is good news for treatment for adults without surgery.
 As many as 70 percent of adults over 60 have scoliosis, and some doctors believe the number will rise over the next two decades as people live longer.
-Instead of watching helplessly as curves march toward the surgical threshold, these patients can use exercises to not only stop progression in its tracks and decrease their curves to a more manageable degree.
+Instead of watching helplessly as curves march toward the surgical treatment threshold, these patients can use exercises to stop it in its tracks and decrease their curves to a more manageable degree.

 How to manage scoliosis in adults

-Whether you had idiopathic scoliosis as a child or have developed de novo (new) scoliosis in adulthood, curve progression is generally influenced by four main factors:
+Whether you had scoliosis as a child or have developed de novo (new) scoliosis alignment issue as an adult, and increase in ones curve is generally influenced by four main factors:

 - Age.
-Age can be an important indicator of scoliosis progression in adults and children.
-Most progression occurs during adolescence with idiopathic scoliosis while the bones are still growing.
-The younger a child is diagnosed, the higher the chance of curve progression.
-Once idiopathic patients reach adulthood, progression is typically slow and linear.
-With De Novo scoliosis, it is often the opposite.
-As adults approach age 65, the risk of degenerative scoliosis progression increases with age and bone density loss.
+Age can be an important indicator of scoliosis worsening in adults and children.
+Most progression occurs during adolescence, while the bones are still growing.
+The younger a child is diagnosed, the higher the chance of curve can increase.
+Once patients reach adulthood, curve worsening is typically slow and linear.
+With De Novo scoliosis patients, it is often the opposite.
+As adults approach age 65, the risk of degenerative scoliosis increases with age and bone density loss.
 Postural collapse and the resulting spinal degeneration can also play a role in advancing the curves.
 Many patients don’t know bone health can be determined accurately, conveniently, and inexpensively with a simple urine test at home that is mailed into a lab for analysis.
 More information on the testing service can be found here.

-- Skeletal maturity.
-Scoliosis progresses faster while the spine is still developing and slows down once its growth is complete.
+- Skeletal.
+Curves progress faster while the spine is still developing and slows down once its growth is complete.
 Doctors measure skeletal maturity on a scale of 0 to 5, with 5 indicating adult bone growth.
 Patients with a 0 or 1 rating typically experience 68 percent curve progression, while those in the 2 to 4 range show only 23 percent curve growth.

 - Gender.
-Idiopathic scoliosis afflicts more females than males, and curves over 30 degrees are ten times more likely to progress in girls than boys.
-Once patients reach adulthood, the incidence of scoliosis in men and women evens out.
+Scoliosis afflicts more females than males, and curves over 30 degrees are ten times more likely to progress in girls than boys.
+Once patients become an adult, the incidence of scoliosis in men and women evens out.
 However, as women reach menopause and become more prone to osteoporosis, they may be at heightened risk of degenerative scoliosis progression.
-In general, there are two times we see rapid curve progression in female scoliosis patients: when estrogen is introduced in early teen growth spurts and when estrogen is reduced as patients begin or finish menopause (leading to loss of bone density and bone mass.
+In general, there are two times we see rapid curve increase in female patients.

 - Curve pattern and size.
-Certain types of curves are more prone to progression than others.
+Certain types of curves are more prone to worsening than others.
 Thoracic curves, which occur on the right side 90 percent of the time, and lumbar curves, usually found on the left, are the two curve patterns most likely to progress.
-Size also matters.
-Curves that measure more than 30 Cobb degrees at skeletal maturity typically continue to progress, while curves that reach 50 degrees or greater are likely to advance more rapidly than smaller curves.
+Curves that measure more than 30 degrees with an adult typically continue to progress, while curves that reach 50 degrees or greater are likely to advance more rapidly than smaller curves.

 Exercises for Scoliosis Curve Reduction

-Just because you have already reached skeletal maturity doesn’t mean it is too late to achieve scoliosis curve reduction.
-If curves can still advance, they can still be diminished with curve exercises.
+Adults can still achieve curve reduction!
+If curves can still advance, they can still be diminished with exercises.

-While scoliosis exercises for adolescents focus on allowing normal growth of the vertebrae, adult exercises for scoliosis curve reduction often aim to correct postural collapse and reduce the asymmetric load on the spine, which in the long run reduces the risk of progression.
-Improved movement quality and the resulting biomechanical changes in the spine’s soft tissues may also play a role in minimizing progression.
+While scoliosis treatment exercises for adolescent patients focus on allowing normal growth of the vertebrae, adult exercises for curve reduction often aim to correct postural collapse and reduce the asymmetric load on the spine.
+In the long run reduces the risk of worsening.
+Improved movement quality and the resulting biomechanical changes in the spine’s soft tissues may also play a role in minimizing a curve worsening.

 Adult Scoliosis Warriors who want to jump-start their treatment can take a multi-dimensional approach with ScoliSMART BootCamp, a 10-day program for patients with curves measuring at least 25 degrees.
-Through moderate-intensity training, patients spend time getting a handle on their curve progression while learning how to perform scoliosis exercises and continue their treatment at home.
+Through moderate-intensity training, patients spend time getting a handle on their curve progression while learning how to perform scoliosis exercises, stretching and continue their treatment plan at home.

-Just because a patient’s curves have continued to progress into adulthood doesn’t mean surgery is the only option.
-While early intervention works best, even adults with advanced scoliosis can halt the progression and achieve curve reduction using the right scoliosis exercises.
+Surgical treatment isn’t the only option just because a patient’s curves have persisted into into their adult life.
+While early intervention works best, even adults with advanced scoliosis can halt the curve and achieve reduction using the right exercises.

 Don’t know where to start?
 Take our FREE “ScoliQuiz.”
 (No x-ray required)